Welcome to First Thyme Mom!

 -Finished college in 3.5 years, majored in Biology.

--Moved back home to the Midwest, got the first big post-college job.
+-Moved back home, got the first big post-college job.

 -Moved into the city, had the city life experience with two of my high school besties.